Svbeteta/Practica-2---AngularJS/README.md

 Click Save Update to confirm.
 A modal will confirm the successful update.

-🧪 Validation Rules Summary
+Validation Rules Summary
-Field	Validation	Example
+- Field	Validation	Example
-Name	Only letters and spaces	Juan Pérez
+- Name	Only letters and spaces	Juan Pérez
-Address	Required	Calle 10-45, Zona 12
+- Address	Required	Calle 10-45, Zona 12
-Email	Must be Gmail or Outlook	usuario@gmail.com Description	40–120 characters	Contains fragile glass items.
+- Email	Must be Gmail or Outlook	usuario@gmail.com
+- Description	40–120 characters	Contains fragile glass items.
-Comment (update)	20–40 characters	Package prepared for delivery
+- Comment (update) 20–40 characters	Package prepared for delivery

-🖼️ Screenshots
+Screenshots
 Create Order

 Update Order

-💡 Notes
+Notes
 This app simulates data storage only in the client (no backend).

 Designed for educational purposes under Programming Web – Practice #2 (2025).

 All UI elements use Bootstrap 5 for layout and feedback.

-👨‍💻 Author
-Samuel Beteta
-Universidad Mesoamericana – Systems Engineering